 - A trespasser is someone who enters the property without the permission of the owner.
 The property owner owes the smallest duty of care to a trespasser who harms himself or herself while on the property.

-Over the past three decades, I’ve handled hundreds of slip and fall and other premises liability cases.
 Those most likely to find themselves defending a premises liability lawsuit include: